Greece needs EU lenders' cooperation to avert a cash crunch - deputy PM

 ATHENS Greece faces a liquidity problem and needs the cooperation of its European lenders to deal with a possible cash crunch, its deputy prime minister said on Thursday.

-Greece has been kept afloat since 2010 by EU/IMF bailouts totalling 240 billion euros and risks running out of cash in weeks amid a widening rift with its creditors.
+Greece has been kept afloat since 2010 by EU/IMF bailouts totalling 240 billion euros (174 billion pounds) and risks running out of cash in weeks amid a widening rift with its creditors.

 "We haven't received any (bailout) tranches since August 2014 but we have been meeting all of our obligations," Deputy Prime Minister Yannis Dragasakis told Greek Alpha TV.
 "This has its limits."